RobertsLab/resources/docs/Environment-and-Expectations.md

 A lot of our research involves computational analysis of large, novel datasets.
 You will need to be competent in computing skills including basics of bash and R. A common task you should be able to accomplish is installing and running Blast on your own computer.
 You should also be familiar with Jupyter Notebooks.
 As might be evident, we using GitHub extensively and you will be using this to document code and data (and everything else).

-Electronic Open Lab Notebooks are also central to the lab.
-You will be required to document your activity *in real time*.
-This will include not only benchwork and computational work, but also reflections, questions, and monthly goals.
+Electronic Open Lab Notebooks are also central to the lab. **You are required to document your activity *in real time*.** This will include not only benchwork and computational work, but also reflections, questions, and monthly goals.

 Writing.
 Always be doing it.
 Do not wait until you have completed a project but rather write the methods as you carry them out (or preferably before).
 This goes hand in hand with the lab notebook.
 Document your work in a detail that you and a stranger can completely reproduce it in 5 years.